HanifNaOH/hanifnaoh.github.io/content/en/posts/_index.md

 showDate : false
 showDateUpdated : false
-showHeadingAnchors : false
+showHeadingAnchors : true
-showPagination : false
+showPagination : true
 showReadingTime : false
-showTableOfContents : true
+showTableOfContents : false
-showTaxonomies : false
+showTaxonomies : true
 showWordCount : false
 showSummary : false
 sharingLinks : false
+showEdit: false
+showViews: true
+showLikes: false
+layoutBackgroundHeaderSpace: false

 ---

 This is where I write about things I'm interested in.
 I'm not sure how often I'll post, but I'll try to keep it up to date.